Almanac

 Defence Medical Services (DMS) Overview

-DMS promotes, protects and restores the health of the UK armed forces to ensure that they are ready and medically fit to deploy globally.
-The DMS is staffed by circa 11,000 service personnel (7,800 regular and 3,200 reserves) and 2,600 civilian personnel and provides healthcare to circa 148000 UK Regular Armed Forces personnel.
+DMS promotes, protects and restores the health of the UK armed forces to ensure that they are ready and medically fit to deploy globally and can fight back to fitness following injury.
+The DMS is staffed by circa 11,100 service personnel (7,900 regular and 3,200 reserves) and 2,600 civilian personnel and provides healthcare to circa 138100 UK Regular Armed Forces personnel.
+(Updated 1 May 24)

-The DMS comprises personnel from the Royal Navy Medical Service, Army Medical Service, the Royal Air Force Medical Service and the Headquarters Defence Medical Services.
+The DMS comprises of personnel from the Royal Navy Medical Service (RNMS), Army Medical Service (AMS), the Royal Air Force Medical Service (RAFMS) and Headquarters Defence Medical Services (HQ DMS).

-Service personnel and civilians work side by side as medical, dental and allied healthcare professionals with other personnel to plan and deliver excellent healthcare services wherever they are needed.
-DMS’ include primary healthcare, dental care, rehabilitation, occupational medicine, community mental healthcare and specialist medical care.
+Medical, dental, nursing and allied healthcare professionals from both the military and civilian sector work side by side to plan and deliver excellent healthcare services.
+These include primary healthcare, dental care, rehabilitation, occupational medicine, mental healthcare and specialist medical care.

 UK National Health System